katyo/marklit/README.md

 The **[marked-ast]** partially solves the problem of renderer but still doesn't allows add new rules.

-The **[simple-markdown]** from Khan academy have good extendability but it is not so fast parser as marked.
+The **[simple-markdown]** from Khan academy have good extensibility but it is not so fast parser as marked.

 Because one of important goal of this project is parsing speed it required solution, which gives extensibility without worsening of speed.